Updated October 1, 2019. German discount supermarket chain Lidl launched a “Next Level” vegan meat range featuring burgers and mince.

 Vegan Food at Lidl

 Vegan food has proved popular at Lidl in the past.
 When the Beyond Burger launched at the discount chain earlier this year, it sold out almost immediately.

 In the UK, Lidl offers two plant-based pizzas under its own-brand name Trattoria Alfredo.
-The Vegan Bruschetta is topped with red onion and tomato and the Pizza Veruda includes spinach, tomato, and mushroom.
+The Vegan Bruschetta is topped with red onion and tomato.
+The Pizza Veruda features spinach, tomato, and mushroom.
 Both pizzas are topped with dairy-free mozzarella.

-The vegan Next Level Burger will be available at 3,200 Lidl stores in Germany from August 1.
+The vegan Next Level Burger and Next Level Hack are available at 3,200 Lidl stores in Germany.